 Upon completion of the draft Hazard Mitigation Plan, a public meeting was held by the town staff and the Pioneer Valley Planning Commission to present and request comments from town officials and residents.
 The Hazard Mitigation Plan was then submitted to the Massachusetts Emergency Management Agency (MEMA) and the Federal Emergency Management Agency for their review.
-Upon receiving conditional approval of the plan by FEMA, the plan was presented to the Town's Select Board and approved following local plan approval procedures.
+Upon receiving conditional approval of the plan by FEMA, the plan was presented to the Town's Select Board and adopted.